chirgjn/babitz-frontend/CONTRIBUTING.md

 - Leave wide spaces in codes

 ## Next.js
 - Wherever possible create Static Side Generated Pages for better performance.
-[Pre-rendering in nextjs](https://nextjs.org/docs/basic-features/pages#two-forms-of-pre-rendering)
+[Static Generation (Recommended)](https://nextjs.org/docs/basic-features/pages#static-generation-recommended)
 - Avoid using client side rendering, instead use server side rendering.
-[Pre-rendering in nextjs(CSR, SSR)](https://nextjs.org/docs/basic-features/pages#two-forms-of-pre-rendering)
+[Server Side Rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering)
     - When the initial loading needs to be fast and there is more static content, prefer using server side rendering.
     - When the page has large and dynamic data and the focus is a rich page with a large number of users, prefer client side rendering.